-- " Signal Processing and Linear Systems, Stanford University - " Signals and Systems (EE381), West Point doc. dr. sc.
-Mario Matijević izv. prof. dr. sc.
+- " Signal Processing and Linear Systems, Stanford University - " Signals and Systems (EE381), West Point izv. prof. dr. sc.
 Ivan Rajšl

 Introduction to Technical Science - Special Topics

 Understanding energy types, energy sources and the processes of energy conversion.
 Understanding the basic parts, purpose and basic principles of the power system.
 Understanding of the principles of engineering sciences through the basis of electricity, electromagnetism and electronics, and associated applications in modern military techniques and technologies.